Cedric Ceballos: Playing career

 Ceballos attended college at Ventura College and later Cal State Fullerton.

-His career highlights include winning the NBA Slam Dunk Contest with a blindfolded dunk in 1992.
+Ceballos' career highlights include winning the NBA Slam Dunk Contest with a blindfolded dunk in 1992.
 He also led the NBA in field goal percentage (57.6) in 1992–93 with the Suns.
-Ceballos played a major role for the Suns during the playoffs, leading the team to a Western Conference Finals Game 1 win over the Seattle SuperSonics with a team high 21 points.
-After beating Seattle in a seven-game series, the Suns reached the Finals, before losing to the Chicago Bulls.
-He also led the Lakers in scoring in 1994–95 with a 21.7 average and made the All-Star team, but couldn't participate due to an injury.
-That season, on December 20, 1994, Ceballos set a career high with 50 points scored, including a 3-point shot to secure the win with 5.7 seconds left, in a game against the Minnesota Timberwolves.
-The following season, on December 3, 1995, Ceballos recorded a career high 6 steals, along with scoring 19 points, in a 104–96 win over the Indiana Pacers.
-That year, Ceballos again led the Lakers with a 21.2 scoring average.
+Ceballos played a major role for the Suns during the playoffs, leading the team to a Western Conference Finals Game 1 victory over the Seattle SuperSonics with a team high 21 points.
+After beating Seattle in a seven-game series, the Suns reached the Finals, where they lost to the Chicago Bulls.
+Ceballos went on to play for the Los Angeles Lakers after being traded in 1994 for a first-round draft pick, where he led the Lakers in scoring in 1994–95 with a 21.7 average and made the All-Star team, but could not participate due to an injury.
+That season, on December 20, 1994, he set a career high with 50 points scored, including a three-point shot to secure the win with 5.7 seconds left, in a game against the Minnesota Timberwolves.
+The following season, on December 3, 1995, Ceballos recorded 19 points and a career high six steals in a 104–96 victory over the Indiana Pacers.
+That year, he again led the Lakers with a 21.2 scoring average.

+This fell to just 10.8 points per game in a mere 8 games in 1996-1997.
+Prior to the 1996-1997 season, Ceballos was traded back to the Phoenix Suns, alongside Rumeal Robinson, for Robert Horry and Joe Kleine, starting just 32 of 42 games and scoring 15.6 points per game; it would be the most starts over the last 7 years of his career.
+In 1998, Ceballos was traded to the Dallas Mavericks for Dennis Scott.
+In 2000, Ceballos was traded to the Detroit Pistons with John Wallace and Eric Murdock for Christian Laettner and Terry Mills.
+Ceballos would only appear in thirteen games for Detroit before being traded to the Miami Heat with two second-round draft picks for a single second-round pick.
+In 2001, Ceballos attempted to sign with the Denver Nuggets but was cut.